-This is impossible, I say.
+This is impossible.

 Tell me, Winta.
 What’s your story about?

-In the village where Seeker had grown up, the women walked to the source each day to get water.
-The idea came to him that he should leave the city, go to his old village and follow the women into the wilderness, where space is plentiful.
-He brought along his book and pencil to capture what he saw there.
+Seeker recalled, in the village where he grew up, the women walked very far to source each day for water.
+It came to him that he should go to his old village and follow the women into the wilderness, where Space is bountiful.
+There he hoped to find something worthy of drawing.

-“I come for inspiration,” he said.
-“For my drawings.”
+“I come for inspiration, for my drawings.”

-“You may be right,” he responded, his head low.
-“All my pictures are from the city, and that place has grown thin to me.
-I come here with hope to find Space.”
+“I know this,” he said, “but all my drawings are from the city, and that place has grown small to me.
+I come here hoping for Space.”

 “What is out there?” he asked.

 He said nothing more.
 He trekked east into The Wide, book and pencil in hand.